Array

 ) : ?Nat

-Returns the index of the next occurence of element in the array starting from the from index (inclusive).
+Returns the index of the next occurrence of element in the array starting from the from index (inclusive).

 motoko include=import